🌿 Natural Ways to Support Your Body Through Perimenopause, Menopause, and Beyond

 Focus on:

-- Libido & pelvic floor health – circulation herbs like ginger, topical oils, pelvic floor strengthening
+Libido & pelvic floor health – circulation herbs like ginger, topical oils

 This stage can be deeply powerful and grounding.